ejans/sparql_querying/README.md

 A block to query an ontology making use of the [Redland] libraries.
 This version is to be used with the dev branch of microblx.

-Checkout [dev branch] for the generic version of this queryer.

 Instructions
 ============